-Discrimination Complaints
+General Housing Discrimination Complaints

-If an applicant or participant believes that any family member has been discriminated against by COC or an owner, the family should advise COC.
-TCOC should make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
-In addition, COC is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].
+If an applicant or participant believes that any family member has been discriminated against by the PHA or an owner, the family should advise the PHA.
+The PHA should make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
+In addition, the PHA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].

-- Upon receipt of a housing discrimination complaint, COC is required to: - Provide written notice of the complaint to those alleged and inform the complainant that such notice was made - Investigate the allegations and provide the complainant and those alleged with findings and either a proposed corrective action or an explanation of why corrective action is not warranted - Keep records of all complaints, investigations, notices, and corrective actions [Notice PIH 2014-20]
+Upon receipt of a housing discrimination complaint, the PHA is required to:

+Provide written notice of the complaint to those alleged and inform the complainant that such notice was made

+• Investigate the allegations and provide the complainant and those alleged with findings and either a proposed corrective action or an explanation of why corrective action is not warranted

+Keep records of all complaints, investigations, notices, and corrective actions [Notice PIH 2014-20]